Archaeoglobaceae

 Archaeoglobaceae are a family of the Archaeoglobales.
 All known genera within the Archaeoglobaceae are hyperthermophilic and can be found near undersea hydrothermal vents.
 Archaeoglobaceae are the only family in the order Archaeoglobales, which is the only order in the class Archaeoglobi.

 Mode of metabolism

 While all genera within the Archaeoglobaceae are related to each other phylogenetically, the mode of metabolism used by each of these organisms is unique.
 Archaeoglobus are chemoorganotrophic sulfate-reducing archaea, the only known member of the Archaea that possesses this type of metabolism.
 Ferroglobus, in contrast, are chemolithotrophic organisms that couple the oxidation of ferrous iron to the reduction of nitrate.
 Geoglobus are iron reducing-archaea that use hydrogen gas or organic compounds as energy sources.

+Characteristic and genera

+Archaeoglobaceae have three genera and here are some brief differences between them: